Updated: April 2020

-It’s quite difficult to find something negative about this little jump starter pack.
+It’s quite difficult to find something negative about this little car battery jump starter pack.
 The combination of power, size, usability and price makes it very hard to beat and very easy to recommend.

 It has a built-in dual USB output – both with Quick Charge 3.0.
 It supports 10W charging to a wireless charge-capable device so you can charge phones like iPhone XR or Samsung S10, etc. this way.
 It provides a portable power source to charge electronics that use regular USB-A or USB-C including laptops.

 - Lightning cable for iPhones would be a plus